-We take 10,000 images from the Asian dataset and annotate these images by decomposing them into 3 levels to build the compositional and dynamic model.
+We take 10,000 images from the Asian data set and annotate these images by decomposing them into three levels to build the compositional and dynamic model.
 For each face image, we label 90 landmarks on the face and about 50 landmarks for hair contour.
 Based on the annotation, our algorithm parses the face into parts and primitives, and then builds the hierarchic dictionaries for each age group automatically.
 We learn the dynamic model as discussed in Section 4.
-Based on the learned model, we test our inference and simulation algorithms using a number of young faces in the [20, 30) age range, and generate images for the other 4 age groups.
+Based on the learned model, we test our inference and simulation algorithms using a number of young faces in the [20, 30) age range, and generate images for the other four age groups.
 Fig. 15 shows some of the aging results synthesized by our algorithms.
 Fig. 2 shows an example of simulating multiple plausible aging sequences for a person following the Markov chain model, as Fig. 1 specifies.
-Note that people shown in Fig. 15 and Fig. 2 are not in the training set, as we cannot show the ID photos for privacy reasons.
+Note that people shown in Figs. 15 and 2 are not in the training set as we cannot show the ID photos for privacy reasons.

 We also synthesize a series of aging results from MORPH database to test the generality of our algorithm.
-Since aging pattern has large variations for subjects from different ethnic groups, we label 1,000 images of African-Americans and 1,000 of Caucasians from MORPH database, and learn two aging models for two
+Since aging pattern has large variations for subjects from different ethnic groups, we label 1,000 images of African-Americans and 1,000 of Caucasians from the MORPH database, and learn two aging models for two ethnic groups separately.
+Female aging sequences are not synthesized because the number of females in age group 4 and 5 is too small for learning the dynamics.
+The simulation results are shown in Fig. 16, in which the top three rows and the bottom three rows are, respectively, for Caucasian and African-American faces.